Adele has been a youth services librarian in public libraries for 20 years.

 AR Reading Level 6.1, Grades 1-4, 40 pages

-Here’s a good way to introduceto children: show them a photo of the Statue of Liberty, just in case they haven’t seen it before.
+Here’s a good way to introduce Liberty Arrives! to children: show them a photo of the Statue of Liberty, just in case they haven’t seen it before.
 Then show them the graphic at the back of the book that shows how big she is.
 Her mouth alone is three feet wide.
 Bring out a yardstick and let them imagine a face that has a mouth that big.
 Then, tell them that we were able to have her in America because a lot of kids gave a little bunch of money each, and it was enough to pay for the pedestal she stands on.
-Liberty Arrives!

 Author Robert Byrd is mostly known for illustrations, and they don’t disappoint in this book.
 We have several full-page drawings and lots of smaller ones throughout which serve to demonstrate to the reader things like the the enormous scale of the statue, the intricacy of the supporting structure, or the homes of the everyday folks who contributed to the fund to erect it on the island in New York harbor.